ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for all revisions <= r1p1 of the CPU and is still open.

+- ``ERRATA_A76AE_3888014``: This applies erratum 3888014 workaround to
+   Cortex-A76AE CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1 of the CPU.
+It is still open.

 For Cortex-A77, the following errata build flags are defined :

 -  ``ERRATA_A77_1508412``: This applies errata 1508412 workaround to Cortex-A77